sooparkdev/UW-Software-Arch-Class---Refactor-Luxon-/README.md

   <li> Luxon adheres to the <strong> Dependency Inversion Principle </strong> as well where the system itself depends on abstractions rather than concrete classes.
 When it comes to setting different types of zone, the system replies on calling the Zone interface where it includes four different types of Zone modules (which they are FixedOffsetZone, IANAZone, InvalidZone, and SystemZone).
 In this case, the Zone interface serves as an abstraction where it does not depend on class implementation details, since it does not require any imports from low-level modules.
 This allows for easier re-use of the Zone functionality in the system for the users.
 </li>
 </ul>

+### 6 | System Improvement
+<p><strong>Refactoring code</strong></p>

+<p>The first code refactoring I made is for 2 methods in Interval.js called “before" and “after" using Parameterize method.
+I recognized that some code of these 2 methods are duplicated due to having the same  internal values but different actions , I intend to introduce a new boolean parameter called "extendForward" that will check whether the users want to create a new interval by adding or subtracting a duration from a datetime object.
+This helps improve the system in the way that if the Luxon creators want to add another version of this functionality, they could simply run this method with a different parameter instead of creating another method. </p>

+<p><strong>Feature Improvement</strong></p>

+<p>One feature improvement for Luxon is to make Duration.toHuman() method print more human-readable strings.
+Currently, there are 2 issues with this toHuman method.
+Firstly, if a Duration is created with some units being 0 then those units are still printed using the toHuman method, which doesn't benefit humans.
+Secondly, if a Duration is created with an empty object then an empty string is returned with the toHuman method, which is not human-readable.
+As a solution, I think toHuman should be either renamed as it only returns the representation of the duration with unit names attached and not really human-friendly output or the above issues can be improved.
+To fix this issue, an additional parameter can be introduced to specify the smallest unit to print, which is seconds instead of milliseconds.
+This parameter “seconds” will also serve as a unit to print if the duration contains an empty unit. </p>